valrinx/RB6-RCS-2PC/README.md

 > **Changes from v6.0:**
 > - **FIX:** Weapon Slot dropdowns now correctly show saved gun configs
-    (buildWsGrid was called before fetchConfigs finished loading)
-  • NEW: Per-slot Rapid Fire — each weapon slot can have its own RF setting Slot 1: RF OFF, Slot 2: RF ON 80ms, etc.
+    (buildWsGrid was called before fetchConfigs finished loading) **NEW:** Per-slot Rapid Fire — each weapon slot can have its own RF setting Slot 1: RF OFF, Slot 2: RF ON 80ms, etc.
     "inherit" = use global RF setting (same as before)